ARCHER2-HPC/archer2-website/support-access/access.md

 #### <a name="other_grants"></a>Access through Grants with other Funding Bodies
 For access through grants with other Funding Bodies, please complete a <a href="./ta/ARCHER2-TA-form.docx">Technical Assessment Form</a> and submit this to the ARCHER2 Service Desk to confirm that the proposal is technically suitable for ARCHER2 and the resources required to include in the grant application.
-Once this is completed, the ARCHER2 Service Desk will send the completed form to EPSRC for approval.
+Once this is completed, the ARCHER2 Service Desk will send the completed form to EPSRC in order to begin discussions with the other funding body.
+Please note that these discussions may take some time, and EPSRC cannot guarantee that an agreement will be reached.

 #### <a name="topup_grant"></a>Grant Top-Up